* GKN sets target to split up businesses in mid-2019

 "What this will show our shareholders is the full value of a sum-of-the-parts, which up until now we believe has been obscured by the conglomerate structure," said Anne Stevens, GKN's chief executive.

 GKN first pledged to split itself up last month after it rejected the unsolicited approach from Melrose, which Stevens has repeatedly dismissed as derisory.

 GKN has also promised to hand back 2.5 billion pounds ($3.5 billion) to shareholders over the next three years and will sell assets, including its powder metallurgy business, to help free up cash.

 A mainstay of the British engineering sector, GKN makes parts for the Boeing 737 jet, Black Hawk helicopter and components for Volkswagen and Ford cars.
 It employs more than 56,000 people worldwide, including about 6,000 in Britain.

-GKN shares slipped 0.4 percent to 428.4 pence at 1020 GMT.
-That compares with the current value of the Melrose bid, which moves with its share price, of about 416 pence per GKN share.
+GKN shares slipped 0.4 percent to 428.3 pence at 1220 GMT.
+The current value of the Melrose bid, which moves with its share price, is about 415 pence per GKN share.

 Melrose swooped on GKN in January after the engineering group had been left vulnerable following two profit warnings in October and November, which were sparked by writedowns at its U.S. aerospace division and sent its shares tumbling.